8fold/site-joshbruce.com/README.md

 For example:

 As of October 28th, 2021, I'm listed as a maintainer of [Marked](https://github.com/markedjs/marked).
 This happened because a library I wanted to use, used Marked.
 Not only that, but it always used the latest version of Marked.
-A denial of service vulnerability was discovered and Marked had fallen into disrepair and it didn't seem like the maintainer of the library I directly wanated to use wanted to switch to the something different.
+A denial of service vulnerability was discovered and Marked had fallen into disrepair and it didn't seem like the maintainer of the library I directly wanted to use wanted to switch to the something different.
 After a little back-and-forth figuring out how to do it (first time "taking over" a project) and [a bit of a ruckus](https://github.com/markedjs/marked/issues/1522) in the community, a small group formed to become the core team and to be stewards of the codebase for a community-led project.
 The core also serves to increase the developer experience.

 Marked fixed the vulnerabilities and the community and library have been pushing forward ever since.